 Based on nonclinical studies conducted by us, UGN-201 in combination with anti-CTLA-4 antagonists have shown encouraging results for the potential treatment of high-grade NMIBC.
-In January 2021, we announced that we entered into a three-year strategic research collaboration agreement with MD Anderson focusing on UGN-302 as an investigational treatment for high-grade NMIBC.
-Under the agreement, MD Anderson and UroGen will collaborate on the design and conduct of non-clinical and clinical studies with oversight from a joint steering committee.
+In January 2021, we announced that we entered into a three-year strategic research collaboration agreement with MD Anderson focusing on sequential use of UGN-201 and UGN-301 as an investigational treatment for high-grade NMIBC.
+Under the agreement, MD Anderson and UroGen will collaborate on the design and conduct of nonclinical and clinical studies with oversight from a joint steering committee.
 UroGen will provide funding, developmental candidates, and other support.

-For additional information regarding our research and development and license agreements, see Note 11 to our financial statements appearing elsewhere in this Annual Report.
+For additional information regarding our research and development and license agreements, see Note 12 to our financial statements appearing elsewhere in this Annual Report.